lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 ![complete join](./images/25_completejoin.png)

 For instance, in the example illustrated in the picture above we can say that each of the tables contributes to at least one row of the result.
 In this case, the **JOIN** is said to be **Complete**.
 In the diagram illustrated above, each row in the `A` table have at least one matching row in the `B` table and similarly for rows in the `B` table.
 In this case, each row in the `B` table has **exactly one matching row** in the `A` table.
 The number of rows in the joining table is, therefore, equal to the number of rows in the `B` table.
 This property does not hold in general, because **it requires a correspondence between the rows of the two tables**.
-As discussed in the previous section, the mapping `B` **->** `A` can be only of two types:
+As discussed in the previous section, the `primary-foreign key` **mapping** `B` **->** `A` can be only of two types:

 - `Zero or One`
 - `One`